mouad-eh/mouad-eh.github.io/src/content/blog/markdown-style-guide.md

 ---
 title: "Markdown Style Guide"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: "Jul 01 2022"
+pubDate: 2023-04-04
+featured: true
+draft: false
+tags:
+    - docs
+    - guide
-heroImage: "/placeholder-hero.jpg"
+heroImage: "/images/placeholder-hero.jpg"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.